open-contracting/kingfisher-collect/docs/use-hosted.rst

 Scheduling a Crawl using a proxy
 --------------------------------

-Some spiders can be crawled with the use of a proxy.
+Some spiders can use a proxy.
 To do this, use the commands above but add the the https_proxy and http_proxy options.

 .. code-block:: bash